picanumber/sanitizer_workflows/README.md

     uses: picanumber/sanitizer_workflows/.github/workflows/tsan.yml@main
 ```

 Of course you are free to specify a different name and workflow trigger.

-[Example thread sanitizer failure](https://github.com/picanumber/sanitizer_workflows/runs/7161765319?check_suite_focus=true#step:7:48) and [the change that triggered it](https://github.com/picanumber/sanitizer_workflows/pull/2/commits/cc83fc8f802e39793aff6ab17b33a9ef83055cdd)
+Here is an [example thread sanitizer failure](https://github.com/picanumber/sanitizer_workflows/runs/7161765319?check_suite_focus=true#step:7:48) and [the change that triggered it](https://github.com/picanumber/sanitizer_workflows/pull/2/commits/cc83fc8f802e39793aff6ab17b33a9ef83055cdd).

 ## Examples and documentation